Flock bronzewing: Adult male

 The adult male's head is black except for the white forehead, patch on lower throat, and white line that runs from behind the eye almost enclosing ear coverts forming a broken ring.
 The upperparts and wings are a reddish sandy brown.
 The primary coverts and alula are grey with white margins.
 The primaries are grey with chestnut inner webs; all but the outer three are tipped white.
 The secondaries are grey except for the inner secondaries, which have a chestnut inner web.
 The iris is dark brown and the bill is black.

 Adult female

 The upper section including the crown and forehead are sandy-brown.
 The black and white chin, face and throat markings are very dull compared to the male.
 There is a sandy-brown section across the foreneck and another difference is that the primaries are not tipped white.

 Juvenile

 Juveniles look most similar to the adult females, but have some differences such as missing or less distinct facial markings; the primaries and some secondaries are tipped brown and the bill is horn- coloured.

 Food

 The main source of food is the seeds of grasses, herbs and shrubs, though the species occasionally browses on green shoots.
 With the introduction of cattle into the interior of Australia, the flock bronzewing has adapted to eating the undigested seeds from cattle dung.
-Some species of seed eaten include the desert spurge (Euphorbia tannensis), camel bush (Trichodesma zeylanicum), yellow daisy (Wedelia asperrima) and river grass (Chionachne cyathopoda).
+Some species of seed eaten include desert spurge, camel bush, yellow daisy and river grass.